section-engineering-education/engineering-education/content/articles/spring-webflux/index.md

 > There are two popular implementations of the reactive streams, [RxJava](https://github.com/ReactiveX/RxJava) and [Project reactor](https://projectreactor.io/).

-### Spring webflux
+### Spring Webflux
-Spring webflux is simmilar to Spring MVC , but it suppoerts reactive and non blocking streams.
+Spring Webflux is similar to Spring MVC, but it supports reactive and non-blocking streams.

 Webflux has two publishers: